 "Generally, life insurance proceeds you receive as a beneficiary due to the death of the insured person, aren't includable in gross income and you don't have to report them."
 Source: The Internal Revenue Service.
 The IRS also notes that: "any interest you receive is taxable and you should report it as interest received."
 In other words if the insurance company holds the money for you after (a death and) the death benefit is received then you owe money on that portion.
 And: "If the policy was transferred to you for cash or other valuable consideration, the exclusion for the proceeds is limited to the sum of the consideration you paid, additional premiums you paid, and certain other amounts."

-In their own words the IRS admits that in general it can be an income tax free benefit, assuming you take the payout immediately, and did not purchase the contract from someone else, and the death benefit was paid out from a death.
-I count three qualifiers with regards to income tax alone.
+In their own words the IRS admits that in general it can be an income tax free benefit, assuming you take the payout immediately, and did not purchase the contract from someone else, and the benefit was paid out from a death.
+I count three qualifiers with regards to federal income tax alone.
 Right off the bat they admit that there are three qualifying events that could make life insurance federally income taxed.
 The word generally though does not stop there.
 This is only speaking of income tax.
 And only Federal income tax.

 ***If you have any questions about taxes - please see a licensed tax adviser to inquire.